 Sometimes it is important to call out missteps even when there is good intent.
 Feedback is critical, and an important part of DevOps after all…

-The authors, brilliant knowledge workers, amazing researchers, and well known marketers of the DevOps movement do not overload the already loaded term trying to capture acronyms for every element of the body of knowledge.
+The authors, brilliant knowledge workers, amazing researchers, and well known marketers of the DevOps movement did not [originally] overload the already loaded term trying to capture acronyms for every element of the various bodies of knowledge and system of systems.
 Kim, Humble, Debois, and Willis did not call their book the “DevSecOps Handbook.”
 I wonder why?

 Many of us were doing “Dev+Ops” in the early 2000’s.
 My teams were for the USAF and other DoD agencies.
 We didn’t need a name.
 We just wanted to lean out our systems and keep our customers happy.
 We were also doing lots of other things, like running security tools and following OPSEC processes.
-The lean movement had already crashed our party working in the logistics centers and manufacturing.
+The lean movement had already crashed our party working in the logistics centers and manufacturing of airframes and engines.

 There are many important parts in DevOps.
 The Three Ways.
 The toolchain and automation.
 The culture.
 A bit of Goldratt, Lean, Measurement, Recoverability.
 Did I mention Lean Thinking?
 What about Systems Thinking?